 Fire Engineering Solutions For Your Business

 Our expert fire engineering consultants are well-versed in the engineering tools that lead to the design of non-prescriptive solutions to fire safety problems in buildings, including CFD fire modelling software.
-Because of this we can develop specialist reports to support your development and satisfy the requirements of nationally recognised codes.
-Our fire safety designs are bespoke, and tailored to the individual needs of businesses, organisations and individuals — as well as the type of property they need assessing.
+Because of this, we can develop specialist fire engineer reports to support your development and satisfy the requirements of the recognised UK codes.
+Our fire safety designs are bespoke and tailored to the individual needs of businesses, organisations and individuals — as well as the type of property they need assessing.

-We are confident that, whatever your specification, our team of Cambridgeshire fire safety consultants will come up with fire engineered solutions to meet your needs.
+We are confident that, whatever your specification, our team of Cambridgeshire fire safety consultants will come up with a solution to meet your needs, wherever you are located in the UK.
 Contact us today for more information regarding proposals and estimates.

 Reliable & Thorough Fire Risk Assessments

-The Regulatory Reform (Fire Safety) Order 2005 states that every business and block of flats must have a designated ‘Responsible Person’, accountable for fire safety.
-This means having a proper fire risk assessment carried out to identify fire risks and hazards in the premises so that the Responsible Person can take appropriate action.
+The UK’s Regulatory Reform (Fire Safety) Order 2005 states that every business and block of flats must have a designated ‘Responsible Person’, accountable for fire safety.
+This means having a proper fire risk assessment (FRA) carried out by a qualified fire safety person to identify fire risks and hazards in the premises so that the Responsible Person can take appropriate action.

-At Vemco Consulting, we cover every aspect of fire consulting and fire engineering in Cambridgeshire and beyond, to help you understand the potential risks so that you can improve fire safety precautions to keep people safe.
-Make sure your premises are meeting your obligations today with a professional fire safety risk assessment.
+At Vemco Consulting, we cover every aspect of fire safety consulting and fire engineering in Cambridgeshire and across the UK to help you understand the potential risks so that you can improve fire safety precautions to keep people safe.
+Make sure your building is meeting your obligations today with a professional fire safety risk assessment.

-We understand that you have specific objectives for your project in terms of its “look and feel”, and also that you have a budget to work with.
-Because of this, our experienced Cambridge fire engineering consultants will work with you to fit our work to your requirements.
-Our team will aim to achieve all your fire safety objectives without compromising on your specific requirements.
+We understand that you have specific objectives for your project in terms of its ‘“look and feel’, and also that you have a budget to work with.
+Because of this, our experienced Cambridge fire engineering consultants will work with you to fit our work to your requirements, regardless of where your team is located in the UK.
+Our experienced fire and safety engineering consultants will aim to achieve all your fire safety objectives whilst limiting compromising on your specific requirements.

-Whether you need fire risk assessments for schools, care homes, workplaces, or fire risk assessments for flats, we can help.
-Our team of competent fire safety engineers is knowledgeable about compliance and can offer guidance and recommendations to make your property safer, if necessary.
+Whether you need a fire risk assessments for a block of flats, a schools, care home or, the workplace, we can help.
+Our team of fire safety engineers is up to date with the latest UK compliance laws and regulations and can offer guidance and recommendations to make your building safer.

 Fire Risk Assessment Process:

-During a fire risk assessment, our team of Cambridge fire safety consultants will complete a thorough assessment of your property to ensure that the building has all the right fire precautions and fire safety measures to protect people against risks.
+During a fire risk assessment, our team of Cambridge fire safety engineering consultants will complete a thorough assessment of your property to ensure that the building has all the right fire precautions and fire safety measures to protect people against risks.
 Our team will also check for sufficient fire detection systems and emergency exits throughout the building.
-This will allow our fire consultants to draw up a fire strategy report that is tailored to you.
+This will allow our fire risk consultants to draw up a strategy report that is tailored to your building.

 Every FRA will be slightly different, however, most will include checking a building for:

-Our fire risk assessors will record all significant findings in detail and consult you about the work they’ve completed.
+Our fire risk assessors will record all significant findings in detail and consult with you about the work they’ve completed.
 They will also make you aware of risks they’ve detected or any significant changes they’ve made so you are properly prepared in the event of a fire.
-Based on their assessment of the building, they will also ensure that you have an effective evacuation plan in place so anyone inside the building can get quickly to safety in the case of fire.
+Based on their assessment of the building, they will recommendwill recommend an effective evacuation plan for occupants to follow in the case of a fire.

-It is highly important that all commercial and non-commercial properties undergo a thorough fire risk assessment.
-Cambridge-based fire engineering consultants, Vemco Consulting, assist a range of organisations and individuals around the UK to ensure their buildings are safe.
+It is highly important that all commercial and non-commercial properties in the UK undergo a thorough fire risk assessment.
+Cambridge-based fire engineering and safety consultants, Vemco Consulting, assist a range of organisations and individuals around the UK to ensure their buildings are compliant.

 Fire Risk Assessment for Residential Flats and Houses

-Our fire engineering services include fire risk assessments for residential houses and flats.
+Our fire engineering safety consultancy services include fire risk assessments for residential houses and flats in Cambridge and across the UK.
 We understand that mortgage and insurance companies can get nervous about the construction of some buildings.
-Our job is to provide a thorough fire risk assessment that fills these organisations with confidence that your property is fully safe from the risk of fire or smoke.
+Our job is to provide a thorough fire engineer report that fills these organisations with confidence that your building is fully compliant in terms of the risks associated with fire or smoke.

-Over the last 10 years, there have been a number of significant fires involving cladding or other highly flammable materials on building façades or blocks of flats.
+Over the last 10 years, there have been a number of significant fires involving cladding or other highly flammable materials on building façades or blocks of flats in the UK.
 All have caused major damage to property with many involving significant loss of life.

-Our knowledgeable staff of experienced fire safety consultants will bear this in mind when performing professional fire risk assessments.
-We use scientific and engineering principles to assess the entire property, including walls and balconies to ensure there is no risk of fire.
+Our knowledgeable staff of experienced fire engineering safety consultants will bear this in mind when performing professional fire risk assessments.
+We use scientific and engineering principles to assess the entire property, including walls and balconies, for the risk of fire.

-MHCLG continues to issue Advice Notes to provide guidance on addressing the risks arising from external walls and balconies on residential buildings.
-When completing a fire risk assessment on your property, our fire engineering consultants will work to the latest Advice notes from the Ministry of Housing, Communities and Local Government (MHCLG) we will help you develop cost-effective compliant solutions for your development.
+Government has provided guidance on addressing the risks arising from external walls and balconies on residential buildings.
+When completing a fire risk assessment on your building, our fire risk consultants will work to the latest guidance from the Department for Levelling Up, Housing and Communities and help you develop cost-effective compliant solutions for your development.

 Approved Document B, BS 9991 and BS 9999

-Our expert fire engineering consultants understand the intricacies of these codes and other fire safety laws.
-Using their expert knowledge, they will develop a strategy to make your property compliant with both these essential documents.
+Our expert fire engineering safety consultants understand the intricacies of these codes and other fire safety laws.
+Using expert knowledge, we will develop a strategy to make your property compliant with these essential documents.

-Our team have all had full fire safety training and are experienced when it comes to performing thorough and dependable fire risk assessments on a range of properties.
-Each piece of work we produce will be carried out by competent and experienced specialist fire safety consultants registered with the Institute of Fire Engineers (IFE).
+Our team has received full fire engineering safety training and is experienced when it comes to performing thorough and dependable fire risk assessments on a range of buildings.
+Each piece of work we produce will be carried out by competent and experienced specialist fire engineering safety consultants registered with the Institute of Fire Engineers (IFE).

 Why Choose Us